 River of Life – Teens Encounter Christ (TEC)

 Are you a Sophomore, Junior or Senior in high school?
 Are you in need of some time away from the madness of the everyday world?
 Do you need time to grow closer to God and experience him in the most incredible way?
-Well, look no further.
-TEC (Teens Encounter Christ) will be in Lebanon, MO, August 5-7, 2017 – three days away from the outside world learning more about our God.
+Keep watching for the next TEC (Teens Encounter Christ) – three days away from the outside world learning more about our God.
 A weekend packed with surprises, new friends, old friends and great food!
-For more information on how to sign up for this life- changing weekend, please contact one of us and we will give you all the details you need, or download the application below and submit it by the deadline.
+As soon as the next TEC is scheudled, we will post it here.
+If you need more information in the meantime, please contact one of us:

 Youth from across the diocese are invited to attend TEC.